Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

-In addition to the previously reported X-, Y-, and C-phases, a novel field-induced phase (A-phase) is found in the series of high-field experiments.
+In addition to the previously reported {\it X}, {\it Y}, and {\it C} phases, another field-induced phase ({\it A} phase) is found in the series of high-field experiments.
 Let us here focus on the magnetization and magnetostriction curves for an intermediate $T_{\rm ini}$ range between 10 and 35~K. Taking a closer look at Fig.~\ref{Fig3}(a), one can notice that the lowest-field metamagnetic transition becomes exceptionally steep for $T_{\rm ini} = 10$~K, which is clearly shown as the peak sharpness in the $dM/dH$ curve [Fig.~\ref{Fig3}(b)].
 This is reflected in the plot of magnetization-versus-temperature at 35~T showing a maximum at 10~K [inset of Fig.~\ref{Fig3}(b)].
 Besides, a dip structure of $\Delta L/L_{\rm 0T}$ appears in a narrow field range for 10~K $\leq T_{\rm ini} \leq$ 30~K [inset of Fig.~\ref{Fig3}(c)].
 These features suggest that the nature of the lowest-field metamagnetic transition changes across $T_{\rm ini}=10$~K. Accordingly, the critical field above 10~K should be distinguished from $H_{\rm c1}$ and instead termed $H_{\rm A1}$.
 Importantly, another tiny $dM/dH$ peak appears at around the midpoint between $H_{\rm A1}$ and $H_{\rm c2}$ (termed $H_{\rm A2}$) for $T_{\rm ini}=10$~K, developing toward higher $T_{\rm ini}$ up to 32.5~K [Fig.~\ref{Fig3}(b)].
 An anomaly is also visible at $H_{\rm A2}$ in the $\Delta L/L_{\rm 0T}$ data for 20~K $\leq T_{\rm ini} \leq$ 30~K [Fig.~\ref{Fig3}(c)].
-These observations indicate the existence of another phase intervened between X- and Y-phases.
+These observations indicate the existence of another phase intervened between {\it X} and {\it Y} phases.